Broeiend/wp-theme-bone/readme.md

 2. Abstract class names.
 *To make a text stand out of smaller text you might choose `<div class="largeText"></div>`.
 This is unsemantic.
 It is specifying. `<div class="stand_out"></div>` might be better here.
 Maybe in the future you may wish to choose a different style to make that text stand out that has nothing to do with the size of the text.*

+3. Uncouple HTML and CSS
+*If a box uses a h2 or h3 as a heading `<div class="box"><h2>Box heading</h2></div>`, which you could style with `.box h2`.
+But what happens if the h2 changes to a h3?
+It would be better to add a class `<h2 class="box-heading">Box heading</h2>`.
+Now the HTML and CSS are more flexible.*

-3. Class names should communicate useful information to developers.
+4. Class names should communicate useful information to developers.

-4. "Multi-class" patterns in combination with using @extends:
+5. "Multi-class" patterns in combination with using @extends:

 > If we have this html: